INFORMSJoC/2023.0144/README.md

 ## Source File Description

-Here we only describe the source files in the folder `RPD`, while the meaning of the files in folder `PD` can be deduced in a similar way.

 - `RPD\src\path_equilibration.h`: the header file for `RPD\src\path_equilibration.cpp`.
 - `RPD\src\path_equilibration_rho.h`: the header file for `RPD\src\path_equilibration_rho.cpp`.
 - `RPD\src\bbstep_PGM.h`: the header file for `RPD\src\bbstep_PGM.cpp`.